 No Cheating, No Dying: I Had a Good Marriage.
 Then I Tried To Make It Better

 Elizabeth Weil gets real about relationships in her book No Cheating, No Dying: I Had a Good Marriage.
-Then I Tried To Make It Better. by telling the story of how her and her husband took measures to improve their pretty good marriage.
-This funny and honest book covers sex, money, in-laws, children, and more in relation to the crazy journey of marriage, and may give you a new perspective on your own life partner.
+Then I Tried To Make It Better by telling the story of how she and her husband took measures to improve their pretty good marriage.
+This funny and honest book covers sex, money, in-laws, children, and more in relation to the crazy journey of marriage and may give you a new perspective on your own life partner.

 A Year and Six Seconds